St Loy's Cove

-St Loy's Cove is a small wooded valley and beach in the civil parish of St Buryan in Cornwall, England, UK.
+St Loy's Cove (Porth Telow, meaning Telow's cove) is a small wooded valley and beach in the civil parish of St Buryan in Cornwall, England, UK.
 It is located two miles to the south of St Buryan churchtown, and between Penberth and Lamorna.
 There are just a few buildings in the cove, one of which, Cove Cottage, provides bed and breakfast and a cafe.
 St Loy's is within the Cornwall Area of Outstanding Natural Beauty (AONB), the Boscawen SSSI (Site of Special Scientific Interest) and is part of a GCR Geological Conservation Review site.
 The South West Coast Path passes through the cove.

 Geography

 The stream at the bottom of the valley flows out to sea under a boulder storm beach backed by soft orange–brown cliffs of head deposits formed by solifluction when the climate was similar to that of Greenland's today.
 These cliffs are easily eroded and amongst the rounded boulders on the beach are irregular shaped granite stones that have fallen from the cliff.